bufbuild/protocompile/experimental/ast/printer/bufformat-diff.md

   dicts remain — see Remaining (C).)
 - **Leading block comment paired with array element** — the `Formatting.PairLeadingBlockComments` knob (legacy `true`) inlines leading block comments with their array element.
-(Step 2.7.
-Note: the same flag is over-applied to dict/compact-opts/compound-string scopes — see Remaining (A) and (B).)
+(Step 2.7, narrowed to `printArray` only.)
+Dict fields, compact options, and compound-string parts now keep their leading block comments on their own line, matching legacy.
+- **Compound-string interior block comments paired inline** — resolved by resetting `pairLeadingBlock` in `printCompoundString` so the surrounding scope's flag doesn't leak between parts.
 - **Empty `;` decl** (e.g. `message M {};`) no longer collides with
   blank-line preservation; the trivia walker recognizes `;` after a body as a separate empty decl.